I Have A Dream

-But as long as bigotry exists in the hearts of the wealthy;
+But as long as bigotry exists in the hearts of the affluent;

-as long as racism—is in the eyes of the affluent;
+as long as racism is in the eyes of white supremacists;

 as long as police unions operate above the law;

-as long as white supremacists rule over us,
+as long as Republicans are allowed to rule over us,

 it’s just for the elite,